Founder and Director, AMGA Certified Rock and Alpine Guide

 Josh created the School for International Expedition Training with a vision to train aspiring mountain guides and outdoor educators so that they can learn the risk management skills they need to stack the odds in their favor while developing their skills.
 He feels that the expedition is the perfect medium for grappling with, and understanding life’s greatest lessons, and he loves mentoring students through that process!

 During his 9 year tenure with NOLS, Josh played an integral part in developing the NOLS rock climbing program in Argentina and served as a Program Supervisor for the Mountaineering and Rock Climbing Program in the US.
 He helped develop the rock rescue program and protocols and has authored numerous articles for the institution.

-Josh received his BA in Environmental Studies from the University of Montana, is an AMGA Certified Rock Guide, Aspirant Ski and Alpine Guide, AMGA SPI Course/Exam Provider, holds a Level 3 Avalanche Certification, is an AAA Pro Member, holds a current WFR and CPR, is an Adjunct Instructor for Green Mountain College and the University of Utah, and has received 2 awards from the American Alpine Club for his international climbing endeavors.
+Josh received his BA in Environmental Studies from the University of Montana, is an AMGA Certified Rock Guide, Certified Alpine Guide, Aspirant Ski, AMGA SPI Course/Exam Provider, holds a Level 3 Avalanche Certification, is an AAA Pro Member, holds a current WFR and CPR, is an Adjunct Instructor for Green Mountain College and the University of Utah, and has received 2 awards from the American Alpine Club for his international climbing endeavors.

 For more details:

 Fox Jaw Expedition, Greenland, 2007:

 Instructor, Board Member, Program Advisor for SIET, AMGA Certified Rock Guide

 Nate’s prolific mountaineering resume is perfectly balanced with his comprehensive background in wilderness education.
 This balance is what makes him one of the most well-rounded instructors in the industry.